AshCat31/AshCat31.github.io/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-ND License.